(Students should also consult the general regulations governing the Master of Arts degree in the Graduate Arts and Sciences Program Catalog.)

-B. In order to meet the College deadlines for submission of the thesis to the Dean of Graduate Studies in Arts and Sciences, the candidate should deliver three copies of the thesis approved by the thesis committee, to the Department of History at least one week before the deadline announced in the graduate catalog.
+B. In order to meet the College deadlines for submission of the thesis to the Dean of Graduate Studies in Arts and Sciences, the candidate should submit one copy of the thesis that has been signed and approved by the thesis committee to the Department of History by the deadline listed in "Dates to Remember".

 Selected Master's candidates are appointed as Teaching Assistants.
 They are required to fulfill the duties described under TEACHING INTERNSHIP PROGRAM described in Appendix X.

 The responsibility for the completion and submission of the following four forms